Vaibhav-Thalanki/hodl-my-taxes/README.md

-# HODL My Taxes: Smart Contracts for Betting Compliance
+# HODL My Taxes: dApp for Tax Compliance on Online Gambling Platforms
-A smart contract system for automatic tax withholding and reporting for players, operators, and governments.
+A decentralized application for automatic tax withholding and reporting for players, operators, and governments.
 Transparent.
 Trustless.
 Open-source.